 Unfortunately for every dollar we earn, we have to pay tax.
 That’s a fact of life almost anywhere in the world.
 The hardest part to fathom for Canadians is that the next dollar we earn always seems to get taxed more and more.
 That’s essentially true because Canada uses a marginal tax system.
 Most people don’t understand this concept.
 Still confused?
 See my post on marginal taxation to understand how income taxes work.

 Isn’t A Refund Good?

 When it comes to your tax return in April, most people want a refund.
-People think getting a refund is good because the government is giving money back to you, but in fact they are just giving money back to you because you paid too much tax to begin with.
+People think getting a refund is good because the government is giving money back to you.
+On the contrary, the government is just giving money back to you because you paid too much tax to begin with.

 Think really hard why we get tax refunds.
 It’s not because the government is trying to give us a break, it’s because over the course of the year we do things that effectively reduce our earned income.
 This includes buying RRSPs, claiming tax credits for government sponsored programs, or perhaps donating to our favourite cause.
 When these deductions are taken into effect, it effectively lowers the amount of income you’ve earned during the year.

 For instance, if you know you will make $70,000 during the year and you are going to have tax deductions then why not tell the government beforehand.
 You can do that with the personal tax credits form and give it to your employer.
 By filling out your deductions, it means that less tax is paid during the year.
 This means more money in your pocket every month rather than waiting for a tax refund.

 If you’re self employed and don’t know how much you’ll earn, then why not just save up your money pay taxes when you do your tax return?
 It makes much more sense because you can put your money to work for you during the year.
 Even if it means you earn just 3% in a high interest savings account.